ghazalrana/piaic-python-assigment/README.md

 Requirements:

-Create Dockerfiles for each service to build images.
+1-Create Dockerfiles for each service to build images.

-Create docker-compose.yml to run multiple containers together.
+2-Create docker-compose.yml to run multiple containers together.

-Deploy the entire stack with the docker-compose command.
+3-Deploy the entire stack with the docker-compose command.

-Pushing the docker images to the docker hub.
+4-Pushing the docker images to the docker hub.

-Create a ConfigMap with the Nginx configuration file.
+5-Create a ConfigMap with the Nginx configuration file.

-Create a multi-container Pod (web app and Nginx in separate containers) Expose the Pod using nodePort service.
+6-Create a multi-container Pod (web app and Nginx in separate containers)

+7-Expose the Pod using nodePort service.

 Assignment Help
 -----------------------------------------------------------------------------------------------------------------------------